babsey/nest-desktop-legacy/README.md

 **A NEST desktop application**

-This is a desktop application for the NEural Simulation Tool.(http://www.nest-initiative.org/)
+An interactive desktop application for the NEural Simulation Tool (http://www.nest-initiative.org/).

 ## To Use